IRS Form 8854: A Guide for U.S. Expatriates

 3. Reported an interest in a nongrantor trust on a Form 8854 filed in a previous year.

-You must pay the deferred tax, plus interest, on any property you disposed of, no later than the due date (without extensions) of your 2022 income tax return.
-See Satisfying your deferred tax liability, earlier, for information on arranging payment.
+You must pay the deferred tax, plus interest, on any property you disposed of, no later than the due date (without extensions) of your 2023 income tax return.

 Line 1

-Complete columns (a), (b), and (c) for all property on which you deferred tax in a prior year.
-Complete column (d) for any property you disposed of in the current tax year.
+Complete Column (d) for any property you disposed of in the current tax year.
 You must report the gain or loss from the property disposed of on the appropriate line (or schedule) of your income tax return.

-Part III: Annual expatriation statement for persons who expatriated before the tax year
+irs form 8854, part iii: annual expatriation statement for persons who expatriated before 2024

 Line 2: Receipt of eligible deferred compensation